Applying for Judicial Externships

 Law school credit is earned for successful completion of fall and winter/spring externships.
 Hiring takes place in March and April for fall externships and in September and October for winter externships.
 There are no deadlines for applying or for hiring; extern hiring continues until all positions are filled.
 The requirements of individual law schools as well as judges' chambers and court departments vary, so careful planning is advised.

 Law school credit is generally not awarded for summer externships.
 While the court does not compensate summer externs, funding is available through some law schools (especially for Pro Se Department externships).
-First year law students are subject to important court policies affecting the timing of hiring for summer.

 Pro Se Department Information